uhop/dollar-shell/README.md

 [npm-image]:      https://img.shields.io/npm/v/dollar-shell.svg
 [npm-url]:        https://npmjs.org/package/dollar-shell

 `dollar-shell` is a micro-library for running shell commands and using them in streams with ease in Node, Deno, Bun.
-It is a tiny, simple, no dependency module with TypeScript typings.
+It is a tiny, simple, no dependency package with TypeScript typings.

 The idea is to run OS/shell commands and/or use them in stream pipelines as sources, sinks, and transformation steps using [web streams](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).